Cyphrme/Coze/README.md

 - `rvk` - Unix timestamp of key expiry.

-Coz explicitly defines a self-revoke method so that third parties may revoke leaked keys.
-Systems storing Coz keys should provide an interface permitting a given Coz key to be marked as expired by receiving a self-revoke message.
-Self-revokes with future times must immediately be considered as expired.

 `rvk` and `now` must be a positive integer less than 2^53 – 1 (9,007,199,254,740,991), which is the integer precision limit specified by IEEE754 minus one.
 Revoke checks must error if `rvk` is not an integer or larger than 2^53 - 1.

+Coz explicitly defines a self-revoke method so that third parties may revoke leaked keys.
+Systems storing Coz keys must accept valid revoke cozies where pay is under 2048 bytes and must immediately mark the associated key as revoked, even if a future revocation time is specified.

 Key expiration policies, key rotation, backdating, and alternative revocation methods are outside the scope of Coz.